-Future Fictions is a collection of creative responses to everyday situations.
+Everyday Fictions is a collection of creative responses to the mundane.
 Experiences inspire fictional narratives that render own thoughts or contribute to a constructive critisism.

 I have always been fascinated by mental imagery, the ability of the mind to visualize images.
 Being fairly common amongst creative people, I had assumed that everybody can think in images (and other modalities, like sounds etc).
 Recently I found out this is not true; Aphantasia (from the Greek phantasia = imagination, a + phantasia = the lack of imagination) is the condition in which one lacks the ability to create mental imagery.
 That made me draw even closer attention to my own process of thinking visually.
 In this cartoon, I am reflecting on my mental imagery during a real dialogue I had with a friend, which resulted in a pun.
 The depiction of the imagery in the form pictograms is not a very accurate one.
 I did not really think in signs, but I wanted to highlight the almost mathematical origin of this joke; it is a creative twist on the idea that two negatives make a positive.

 As a design student, I found exciting to discover the different design genres.
 Engineering design vs emotional design was the mother of all battles.
 If I were to sketch this again, I would draw two old guys reminiscing a masculine past that never actually mattered.